JetBrains/kotlin-web-site/docs/topics/gradle.md

 >
 {type="note"}

-For Kotlin/JVM the code above enables JUnit 4 by default.
+For Kotlin/JVM Gradle uses JUnit 4 by default; therefore, in the code above the `kotlin(‘test’)` dependency resolves to the variant for JUnit 4, namely `kotlin-test-junit`.

 You can choose JUnit 5 or TestNG by calling [`useJUnitPlatform()`]( https://docs.gradle.org/current/javadoc/org/gradle/api/tasks/testing/Test.html#useJUnitPlatform) or [`useTestNG()`](https://docs.gradle.org/current/javadoc/org/gradle/api/tasks/testing/Test.html#useTestNG) in the test task: